MitchCrystal/Life-Time/README.md

 - Koa (with Typescript): A next generation web framework for Node.js
 - Mongoose: A MongoDB object modeling tool designed to work in an asynchronous environment
 - MongoDB: A document-oriented NoSQL database used for high volume data storage
-- Dotenv: A zero-dependency module that loads environment variables from a .env file

 ## Getting started locally